thebaysix/oedipus/.zencoder/rules/repo.md

 # Oedipus MVP Information

 ## Summary
 Oedipus is an observability and analytics infrastructure for AI systems.
-The repository contains a fully implemented MVP focused on bulk upload analysis of AI model completions.
-The system provides comprehensive information-theoretic analysis of model behavior patterns and now includes comparison capabilities for multiple model completions.
+The repository contains a fully implemented MVP with a primary focus on comparative analysis of AI model completions.
+The system provides comprehensive information-theoretic analysis of model behavior patterns and features a new React-based frontend optimized for side-by-side comparison of multiple model completions.

 ## Structure
 - **app/**: Backend FastAPI application